Questions? Call0808 196 1942orMessage us

 How does PCOS affect fertility?

-PCOS impacts fertility in several ways.
+PCOS, now referred to as PMOS, impacts fertility in several ways.
 It disrupts ovarian function, which can hinder ovulation and the release of eggs.
 This is mainly due to hormonal imbalances, particularly elevated levels of androgens, often referred to as male hormones.
 This can also impact egg quality, reducing the chances of successful fertilisation and implantation.

 It's important to acknowledge that other factors, such as age, lifestyle, and underlying medical conditions, can also influence fertility.